-III.
-IN-LAB EVALUATION OF DIVERSE PHY OPERATING CONDITIONS
+3. IN-LAB EVALUATION OF DIVERSE PHY OPERATING CONDITIONS

 In this section, we explore the effects of physical channel conditions such as channel fading, multipath, and interference on rate adaptation protocols.
 To evaluate the accuracy of the rate choice by the protocols, we use per-packet evaluation by measuring the success or failure of the actual rate versus the ideal rate.
-We then measure rate adaptation accuracy according to these different channel conditions.
+We then measure the rate adaptation accuracy according to these different channel conditions.

-A. PHY Operating Conditions
+3.1 PHY Operating Conditions

-We identify four channel conditions that have an effect on rate adaptation: 1) coherence time; 2) delay spread; 3) interference; and 4) physical layer capture.
+We identify four channel conditions that have an effect on rate adaptation: (i) coherence time, (ii) delay spread, (iii) interference, and (iv) physical layer capture.
 We define coherence time as the interval over which the channel is sufficiently constant (or coherent) to decode the received symbols with a particular modulation rate.
 We define fast and slow channel fading based on whether the coherence time of the channel is greater or less than the packet period, respectively.
-Multipath-induced fading occurs when two or more paths exist from sender to receiver, thereby inducing a delay between the same symbol from two different paths, called delay spread.
-Two or more paths can combine constructively or destructively at the receiver and, thus, also depend on the relative power level of the symbol versions.
+Multipath-induced fading occurs when two or more paths exist from a sender-receiver pair, thereby inducing a delay between the same symbol from two different paths, called delay spread.
+The two or more paths can combine constructively or destructively at the receiver and thus, also depend on the relative power level of the symbol versions.
 We define interference as channel activity that is undecodable by the sender and receiver.
-Finally, physical layer capture occurs when overlapping transmissions have sufficient signal power differences for one to be received correctly (we address physical layer capture jointly with its relevant hidden terminal scenario in Section IV).
+Finally, physical layer capture occurs when simultaneous transmissions from two different transmitters have sufficient signal power differences for one to be received correctly (we address physical layer capture jointly with its relevant hidden terminal scenario in Section 4).

 Per-Packet Rate Evaluation.
-As stated in Section VI, unlike prior work, the observability between MAC and PHY of the custom cross-layer design allows per-packet evaluation of the rate adaptation mechanisms for a broad set of operating conditions as opposed to single-condition scenarios (such as only long coherence times).
+As stated in Section 6, unlike prior work, the observability between MAC and PHY of the custom cross-layer design allows per-packet evaluation at the receiver of the rate adaptation mechanisms for a broad set of operating conditions as opposed to singlecondition scenarios (such as only long coherence times).
 We say that a protocol selects the ideal rate when the modulation rate that is chosen has the highest throughput for the given channel condition.
-Specifically, for a given coherence time (repeatable with the channel emulator), there is an ideal modulation rate with the highest throughput for a given, mean SNR (recorded at the receiver).
-To evaluate this, the channel conditions must be repeatable, and the receiver must be able record statistics of each packet according to the actual modulation, its performance (correctly or incorrectly received), and the ideal modulation rate.
+Specifically, for a given coherence time (repeatable with the channel emulator), there is an ideal modulation rate with the highest throughput for a given, mean SNR (recorded at the receiver).4 To evaluate this, the channel conditions must be repeatable and the receiver must be able record statistics of each packet according to the actual modulation, its performance (correctly or incorrectly received), and the ideal modulation rate.

-In evaluating rate adaptation, we test rate choice accuracy where at least one of the modulations is able to transmit data packets successfully.
+In evaluating rate adaptation, we test rate choice accuracy where we at least one of the modulations is able to transmit data packets successfully.
 Since the header is sent at the base rate and is much shorter than the payload, it is almost always received correctly in this scenario.
 Thus, we find the selected modulation rate information for the data payload within the header.
 We then compare the selected rate with the ideal rate for the channel condition found via exhaustive search through all possible SNR and coherence time combinations to evaluate each rate adaptation mechanism.
 We infer from each packet the actual modulation rate of the payload, signal-to-noise ratio, ideal modulation rate, and if the packet payload is correctly or incorrectly decoded.
-Therefore, we classify packets according to three categories: 1) underselected (decoded payload, selected rate less than ideal rate); 2) accurate (decoded payload, selected rate same or greater than ideal rate); or 3) overselected (undecodable payload, selected rate greater than ideal rate).
+Therefore, we classify packets according to three categories: (i) underselected (decoded payload, selected rate less than ideal rate), (ii) accurate (decoded payload, selected rate same or greater than ideal rate), or (iii) overselected (undecodable payload, selected rate greater than ideal rate).

-Fig. 2.
-Scenario to measure rate adaptation accuracy with different PHY operating conditions.
+Figure 2: Scenario to measure rate adaptation accuracy with different PHY operating conditions.